Welcome to Maz CNC, your New England CNC Repair Company!

 Call Us Today: (603) 562-4759

 The spindle is the heart of your CNC machine.
-It's also typically the most expensive single component to replace—often costing $15,000 to $50,000 or more depending on the machine.
-Proper spindle maintenance can extend its life from 5 years to 15 years or more.
+It's also typically the most expensive single component to replace — often costing $15,000 to $50,000 or more depending on the machine.
+Proper CNC spindle maintenance can extend its life from 5 years to 15 years or more.

 At Maz CNC, spindle repairs represent a significant portion of our service calls throughout New England.
 Many of these could have been prevented or delayed with proper maintenance.